|Nutritional Guidelines (per serving)|

 Love sweet potatoes?
 No more relegating them to the side of the plate.
 The root veggie takes center stage in this tasty, balanced meal.
 Roasted sweet potatoes are stuffed with a mix of spiced grilled chicken and sautéed veggies—all tossed with barbecue sauce.
 Whether you’re cooking for one or looking for a new way to sneak kale into family dinner, add this dish to your BBQ shortlist.

 - 1 bell pepper (diced into 1/4-inch cubes)

 - 1/4 cup bbq sauce (plus more to taste)

 - 1/4 cup green onions (thinly sliced)

-Preheat oven to 375°F. Wrap each sweet potato in a piece of foil and place on baking sheet.
-Bake on center rack of oven for 45 minutes to 1 hour and 15 minutes, or until potatoes are soft to the touch and a knife can easily pierce through the flesh.
+Bake on the center rack of an oven for 45 minutes to 1 hour and 15 minutes, or until potatoes are soft to the touch and a knife can easily pierce through the flesh.
 Time will vary depending on the size of the potato.
 You can also start to smell the sweet aroma as it gets closer to being fully cooked.

-Add chicken to the vegetable mixture, and add bbq sauce, and stir until combined.
+Add chicken and bbq sauce to the vegetable mixture and stir until combined.

 Once sweet potatoes are finished cooking, unwrap and make cuts 3/4 of the way through the center of the potato, lengthwise, to allow for stuffing.

 Use a fork to mash the sweet potatoes and scoop out a little to make a deeper cavity.